-The Kawaakibi Foundation is an accelerator for thinkers and doers, with a focus on the future of liberty in the Arab and Muslim world.
-We want for an Arab world free from tyranny, terrorism, and foreign intervention; one in which society trumps the state, extremism and illiberalism have no appeal, and individual rights are sacrosanct.
+The Kawaakibi Foundation is an accelerator for thinkers and doers, with a focus on the future of liberty in Muslim communities and in the Arab world.
+We envision a world free from tyranny, terrorism, and foreign intervention; one in which society trumps the state, extremism and illiberalism have no appeal, and individual rights are sacrosanct.

 The events of 2011 represented an important historical juncture, but we do not see the Arab Spring as a binary political event – rather, we see it as a new era, and the coming of age of a generation that believes in an inclusive, tolerant and democratic Arab world.